-Perhaps most valuable for CA students is the individualized attention and evaluation of their work that they receive from their teachers.
-At the midpoint and end of every semester, faculty send evaluations to students and copies to their advisors and their families, ensuring regular communication with our students’ networks of support.
+Perhaps most valuable for CA students is the individualized attention of their work that they receive from their teachers.
+At the midpoint and end of every semester, faculty send comments to students and copies to their advisors and their families, ensuring regular communication with our students’ networks of support.

-We want students to begin their time at CA by pursuing intellectual curiosity broadly and stretching their creative muscles — to feel emboldened to take risks and discover new interests.
-Thus only courses taken at Concord Academy after the freshman year are included in the student’s grade-point average (GPA).
+We want students to begin their time at CA by pursuing intellectual curiosity broadly and stretching their creative muscles—to feel emboldened to take risks and discover new interests.
+Thus, courses of first semester 9th graders are graded on a basis of pass or no credit.
+Additionally, only courses taken at Concord Academy after the 9th grade year are included in the student’s grade-point average (GPA).

 Grades are given only at the end of each semester and are assigned on a scale of A+ to D–; a failing grade (E) receives no credit.
 Courses that exceed the graduation requirements may be taken on a pass/fail basis, to encourage students to explore subjects they might otherwise not expect to study.

 Major courses in the curriculum receive 3 credits per semester and meet three times per week.
 Minor courses receive ½, 1, or 2 credits per semester and require proportionately less time in meetings and preparation.
 The minimum semester commitment is 14 credits with four majors.
 A moderate semester load is 16 or 17 credits, including four or five majors..
 Taking six majors requires permission from the Director of Studies.
 In some instances, students may audit courses if space allows.